uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

     Label
         A :term:`response` with :term:`categorical <Categorical feature>` or :term:`ordinal <Ordinal feature>` values.
-This is an output in :term:`classification` and :term:`clustering` tasks.
+This is an output in :term:`classification` and :term:`clustering` problems.

-        **Example:** the spam-detection task has a binary label indicating whether the email is spam or not
+        **Example:** the spam-detection problem has a binary label indicating whether the email is spam or not

     Model
         An entity that stores information necessary to run :term:`inference`